Lethocerus: Habits

 Unlike giant water bugs in the subfamily Belostomatinae, females do not lay the eggs on the backs of males.
 Instead, after copulation (often multiple sessions) the eggs are laid on emergent vegetation (rarely on man-made structures) high enough above the waterline that the eggs will not be permanently submerged.
 The male then guards the eggs from predators and periodically brings water to the eggs to prevent their desiccation.

 Like other members of the giant water bug family, Lethocerus species are predators that overpower prey by stabbing it with the rostrum and injecting a saliva that includes a number of enzymes that break down proteins.
 As many as 132 components have been found in their saliva or venom, several being similar to those found in assassin bugs.
 The proboscis is then used to suck the liquified and semi-digested body fluid of the prey.
-The rostrum can also be used in self-defense, and the bite is very painful to humans, causing swelling and pulsating pain, but usually resolves within about five hours at most.
+The rostrum can also be used in self-defense, and their sting is very painful to humans, causing swelling and pulsating pain, but usually resolves within about five hours at most.

 Lethocerus adults are attracted to lights (hence the name electric light bug) and are attracted in large numbers as they disperse from one water body to another during the rainy season.
 Some species are eaten, particularly in Southeast Asia and a few are endangered.